Ncnchiche/beerProject/README.md

-<h1 align="center">Beer Recommendation Project</h1>
+<h1 align="center">Beer Recommender System</h1>

 ## What is this?

-This beer recommendation system is a Python script that uses a K-Nearest Neighbors (KNN) classifier to suggest beers that a user might enjoy based on their preferences.

-When the code is executed, the user is prompted to choose two beers they enjoy from a list of options.
-The program then calculates the average values of the chosen beers' features, encodes and normalizes them, and passes them to the trained KNN model.
-The KNN model then finds the k nearest neighbors to the average features and recommends those beers to the user.
-The program also includes a function to generate three random beers with good overall review ratings to help the user choose their initial beer selections.

-Overall, the beer recommendation system is a fun and interactive way for beer lovers to discover new beers they may enjoy based on their preferences.
+This beer recommender system combines collaborative filtering and content-based filtering techniques to provide personalized beer recommendations.

 ## How it works?

-This program is a beer recommendation system based on user input of two beers they enjoy.
-It uses a dataset of beer reviews to train a K-Nearest Neighbors (KNN) machine learning model that can predict which beers the user may also like.
-The KNN model takes into account various features of beers, such as the brewery name, beer style, alcohol content (ABV), and other review metrics like taste and aroma.
+This code implements a hybrid recommender system for beer recommendations, combining both collaborative filtering and content-based filtering techniques.
+The collaborative filtering is done using the SVD (Singular Value Decomposition) algorithm from the Surprise library, while the content-based filtering uses the TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer from scikit-learn to find similar beers based on their styles.

+Overall, the beer recommendation system is a fun and interactive way for beer lovers to discover new beers they may enjoy based on their preferences

 ## How Was it Made?

-The beer recommendation system was made using Python programming language and several libraries which are included in the requirments(Pandas, NumPy, scikit-learn, and random)
+The beer recommendation system was made using Python programming language and several libraries which are included in the requirments(Pandas, NumPy, scikit-learn, random, surprise, etc)

 ### Requirements:

-- Python 3.6 or newer
-- pandas
-- numpy
-- scikit-learn
+-Python 3
+-pandas
+-numpy
+-scikit-learn
+-Surprise

 ## How to run